 Since mast cells are present in all humans, there is the potential anyone can develop mast cell activation syndrome.
 People who have developed immune dysfunction from chronic infections, toxin exposure, repeated allergen exposure, and individuals with genetic variations are at an increased risk of developing MCAS.

 One study reported on over 400 patients with MCAS and identified the prevalence of specific characteristics.
 Women made up 69% of patients with mast cell activation syndrome, and 75% were Caucasian.
 The most frequent age at onset of symptoms was nine years old, and in most patients, it took 30 years to get a diagnosis of MCAS.
-This implies people with MCAS may spend a good portion of their life without a proper diagnosis.
-Other surveys have confirmed females have an increased incidence of MCAS.
+This implies people with MCAS may spend a good portion of their lives without a proper diagnosis.
+Other surveys have confirmed that females have an increased incidence of MCAS.

 Symptoms of Mast Cell Activation Syndrome

 After receiving a diagnosis of mast cell activation syndrome in adulthood, many people realize the symptoms they have experienced since childhood were related to MCAS.
-It is common for children (and their parents) to be told by their pediatrician they will “outgrow” their symptoms.
+It is common for children (and their parents) to be told by their pediatrician that they will “outgrow” their symptoms.
 Because mast cells are located throughout the body and contain over a hundred inflammatory compounds, symptoms can occur in every organ system.
 This multi-symptom, multi-system involvement, and because mast cell activation syndrome is not well-recognized, creates an extreme challenge for physicians to diagnose.

 The most common MCAS symptoms are: